hippiiee/osgint/README.md

 To get a user email, osgint is checking :
  - github user API
- - spoofing a commit with the email, then checking the name in the commit history (working every time)
+ - 🚧 spoofing a commit with the email, then checking the name in the commit history (working every time) 🚧 (Work In Progress)

 *Project inspired from [Zen](https://github.com/s0md3v/Zen)*